 The focus of this course is on the development of black writing in America, from the colonial to the contemporary.
 The readings, both fiction and nonfiction, cover a panoply of experiences-from slavery to the riches of the Harlem Renaissance, and from the struggles against institutional racism, to the fight for civil rights.
 The course will close with African-American contributions to contemporary life and literature.
-Sample texts and excerpts include Between the World and Me, Binti, and Things Fall Apart.
-Narrative of the Life of Frederick Douglass, I Know Why the Caged Bird Sings, and Friday Night Lights.
+Sample texts include Between the World and Me, Binti, and Things Fall Apart.